sanjosunil/lets-learn-together/README.md

 ### 2. Git on local system
 1. Install git locally (if on android via termux)
+2. Clone 'your' repo into local system
-2. Send the screenshot in group (will be uploaded to repo on a later)
+3. Send it screenshot in group chat

 ---

 "Alone we can do so little; together we can do so much" - Helen Keller